Planning for Healthcare Costs in Retirement: Why Medicare Isn’t Enough

 • Insurance

-If there is ever a question as to where or not an expense is a qualified expense or not, I would recommend that you contact the provider of your 529 account before making the withdrawal form your 529 account.
-If you take a withdrawal for an expense that is not a "qualified expenses" you will pay income taxes and a 10% penalty on the earnings portion of the withdrawal.
+If there is ever a question as to whether or not an expense is a qualified expense, I would recommend that you contact the provider of your 529 account before making the withdrawal from your 529 account.
+If you take a withdrawal for an expense that is not a "qualified expense," you will pay income taxes and a 10% penalty on the earnings portion of the withdrawal.

 Do I Have To Close My Coverdell IRA?